How To Add Google Analytics To WordPress 2023

 Position of tracking code – Header

-Serve from a CDN – if you are using CDN then enter the URL here otherwise leave blank
+Serve from a CDN – if you are using CDN then enter the URL here otherwise leave blank. (not for Cloudflare users)

-Cookie expiry period – you can set cookie in days
+Cookie expiry period – you can set a cookie (in days)

 Disable all display features functionality – leave